 Education in the clinical setting is essential for future physical therapists to learn how to translate knowledge gained in the classroom to clinical practice.
 The clinical education curriculum of the DPT Program at Emory & Henry College is divided into two components: Clinical Immersion Experiences and Full-Time Clinical Experiences.
 These clinical experiences help students in the Program meet the Mission of the College and Department by allowing them to serve those in need.
-The Program does have a goal for all students to complete at least one clinical experience (either Clinical Immersion or Full-Time Clinical) in a rural area of SW VA/East TN.
+The Program does have a goal for all students to complete at least one clinical experience (either Clinical Immersion or Full-Time Clinical) in a rural area of southwest Virginia and/or northeast Tennessee.

 Clinical Immersion Experiences

 Students complete two Clinical Immersion Experiences (one two-week and one four-week) during the first two years of the program (specifically during semesters 3 and 5) prior to their three Full-Time Clinical Rotations in the third year of the program.
 The Clinical Immersion Experiences are specifically designed to prepare the students to perform confidently and knowledgeably in the subsequent clinical settings during their Full-Time Clinical Experiences.
 This sequential structure ensures that each student receives supervision and feedback appropriate for his/her progression through the program.